Electoral district of Pirie

 Pirie was an electoral district of the House of Assembly in the Australian state of South Australia from 1970 to 1977.

 Pirie was created after a boundary redistribution in 1970, essentially as a reconfigured version of Port Pirie.
 The last member for Port Pirie, David McKee transferred to the new Pirie.

-The town of Port Pirie is currently located in the seat of Frome.
+The town of Port Pirie is currently located in the seat of Stuart.